arifnayan2861/arifnayan2861/README.md

-- 👋 Hi, I’m @arifnayan2861
+- 👋 Hi, I’m @arifnayan2861.
-- 👀 I’m interested in Music & Programming
+- 👀 I’m interested in Web Development & Programming in general.
-- 🌱 I’m currently learning Back-end development
+- 🌱 I’m currently learning full-stack development using MERN stack & Next.js.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...